7 Bodyweight Shoulder Exercises To Sculpt Your Delts In 2024

 Side Plank

 This exercise targets multiple muscles at once, making it a great compound exercise to include in your workout routine.
 Your core, shoulders, hips, and leg muscles [4] activate when you hold a side plank position.
-To get the most out of this exercise, check out these easy steps below.
+To get the most out of the side plank, check out these easy steps below.

 1. Lie on your side on a mat and prop your upper body up on your elbow.
 Make sure your elbow is directly beneath your shoulder.